Vyral/base-template/_posts/2019-04-29-everyday-encinitas-besta-wan-pizza.md

 {% include youtube.html %}

-<center>Besta-Wan Pizza may be one of the best-kept secrets right here in Cardiff-by-the-Sea, but today we’re revealing all of what makes this such a special local eatery.</center>
+<center><em>Besta-Wan Pizza may be one of the best-kept secrets right here in Cardiff-by-the-Sea, but today we&rsquo;re revealing all of what makes this such a special local eatery.</em></center>

+&nbsp;

 For my latest episode of “Everyday Encinitas,” I’m sitting down with Kyle Schmuckle from Besta-Wan Pizza to chat about the restaurant’s history, culture, food and drink selections, and more\!